rohankumardubey/HardDrive/README.md

 The antivirus entities will be explained in more detail below.

 - **HealthEntity** - Abstract entity that also has a health counter.
 It automatically draws the health bar on top of the entity sprite.
+- **PhysicsEntity** - Abstract entity that encapsulates the physics engine.
 - **Player** - Player that you control in the game.
 - **BinaryExplosion** - Cool binary effect that displays when you destory components or antiviruses
 - **PlayerExplosion** - Special case of `BinaryExplosion` that respawns the player when the animation finishes